sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 );
 ```

-Each explicitly stating the delay expected after each element.
+They explicitly state the delay expected after the operation at this point
+of the graph.
 Now each time you will call this model loaded,
 within the same state: it will expect to receive the next 8 frames of melbanks.
 as explained earlier the state caching is managed internally by tract :magic_wand: .